inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Lend money to a bad debtor and he will hate you.
 While your friend holds you affectionately by both your hands you safe, for you can watch both of his.
-		-- Ambrose Bierce, "The Devil's Dictionary"
+		-- Ambr Bierce, "The Devil's Dictionary"
 They collapsed ... like nuns in the street ... they had no teen appeal!
 Disks travel in packs.